How to Reduce Divorce Attorney Fees: The Preparation Advantage

 → Get all preparation checklists in the Attorney Handbook — $44

-This is the preparation leverage: client organization directly determines how much attorney time goes to legal work versus tasks the client could have handled.
-It is not a marginal difference.
+Across a contested case, Divorce Dock's preparation-advantage framework moves total cost by 30–50%.
+The mechanism is leverage: client organization directly determines how much attorney time goes to legal work versus tasks the client could have handled.
 Forum research from people who have been through contested divorces documents savings of thousands of dollars attributable directly to preparation quality.
+The billing-increment math behind these numbers is covered in How Divorce Attorney Billing Actually Works.

 The levers are specific.
 Each section below covers one.
 Start with the highest-impact one.